-When in such a state, their heart rate will increase, their respiratory rate will increase, their muscles will tense up, they will begin to sweat, and their senses will become sharper, among many other things.
-Essentially, their body will be preparing itself for imminent danger, even though there is no real danger in sight.
+When in such a state, their heart rate will increase, their respiratory rate will increase, their muscles will tense up, they will begin to sweat, and their senses will become sharper.
+Essentially, their body will be preparing itself for imminent danger, even though they actually aren’t in real danger.

 Causes of Panic Disorder

-Panic Disorder Treatments (abridged)
+Panic Disorder Treatments

-Anti-anxiety medication may also be very effective for someone suffering from panic attacks as it can help to soothe their anxiety at the onset of a panic attack or during one.
+Anti-anxiety or antidepressant medication may also be very effective for someone suffering from panic attacks as it can help to soothe their anxiety at the onset of a panic attack or during one.
 Medications such as Valium and Xanax may be prescribed for someone suffering from panic disorder to help them when their symptoms become exacerbated.
 Drugs such as these are typically taken as needed.